 - A. General Eligibility Requirements.
-To be eligible for the CCAP the following requirements have been met: - 1.
+To be eligible for the CCAP the following requirements have beenmet: - 1.
 Age of applicant child(ren) The child to receive CCAP services shall be over one (1) week old and below the age of thirteen (13) years unless the following circumstances apply: - a.
 The child is thirteen (13) up through eighteen (18) years old and has a documented physical or mental disability which makes the child incapable of self-care; or - b.
 The child is under age thirteen (13) and would be considered a dependent child for the purposes of Rhode Island Works except for the receipt of Supplemental Security Income, or foster care services under Title IV-E. This subrule applies only in those instances in which child care is necessary for a parent to accept or retain employment or to participate in a RIW approved education or training program. - 2.
 Relationship The applicant child(ren) must live in the home of the parent requesting CCAP services.
 The relationship between the adult applying for CCAP services and each applicant child must meet the broad definition of parent as set forth in this rule. - 3.
-Residency As defined in DHS Code Section 0106, the applicant parent(s) and any applicant children in the financial unit shall be residents of the State of Rhode Island. - 4.
-Citizenship - a.
+Residency As defined in DHS Code Section 0106, the applicant parent(s) and any applicant children in the financial unit shall be residents of the State of Rhode Island. - Citizenship - a.
 The applicant child shall be either a citizen of the United States or a qualified immigrant.
-Qualified immigrants are: - i. lawful permanent residents (LPRs); - ii. refugees, asylees, persons granted withholding of deportation/removal, conditional entry (in effect prior to Apr.
-1, 1980), or paroled into the U.S. for at least one year; - iii.
-Cuban/Haitian entrants: - iv. battered spouses and children with a pending or approved (a) self-petition for an immigrant visa, or (b) immigrant visa filed for a spouse or child by a U.S. citizen or LPR, or (c) application for cancellation of removal/suspension of deportation, whose need for benefits has a substantial connection to the battery or cruelty (parent/child of such battered child/spouse are also "qualified"); and - v. victims of trafficking and their derivative beneficiaries who have obtained a T visa or whose application for a T visa sets forth a prima facie case. - vi.
+Qualifiedimmigrants are: - lawfulpermanentresidents(LPRs); - ii. refugees, asylees, personsgranted withholdingof deportation/removal, conditional entry (in effect prior to Apr.
+1, 1980), or paroled into the U.S. for at least one year: - iii.
+Cuban/Haitian entrants;

+- iv. battered spouses and children with a pending or approved (a) self-petition for an immigrant visa, or (b) immigrant visa filed for a spouse or child by a U.S. citizen or LPR, or (c) application for cancellation of removal/suspension of deportation, whose need for benefits has a substantial connection to the batteryor cruelty(parent/child of such battered child/spouse are also "qualified");and - v. victims of trafficking and their derivative beneficiaries who have obtained a T visa or whose application for a T visa sets forth a prima facie case. - vi.
 There is no five year waiting period for qualified immigrant children to be eligible for CCAP.
 Refer to Section 0104 of the DHS Code for details regarding verification of status. - b.
 The adult applying for CCAP for an eligible child shall not be required to provide proof of citizenship or immigration status. - c.
-The Department utilizes the State Verification and Exchange System (SVES) to validate Social Security Numbers (SSNs) and verify an applicant/recipient's citizenship. - 5.
-Need for Services: - RIW or Youth Parents involved in Youth Services/Home Visiting Program: must be in an approved education and training activity or work plan activity as established in Section 0850.02.03: Criteria for Categorical Eligibility. - b.
-Income Eligible / Low-income Child Care: the parents of the applicant child(ren) shall be employed and unavailable to provide routine care for the child(ren) in accordance with the provisions established in Section 0850.02.04: Criteria for Income Eligibility. - 6.
-Cooperation with the Office of Child Support Services.
-All families with an absent parent(s) are referred to the Office of Child Support Services.
-As a condition of eligibility, the parent/caretaker relative is required to cooperate in establishing paternity, and in establishing and/or enforcing child support and medical support orders for all children in the family, unless the parent/caretaker relative is found to have good cause for refusing to comply with these requirements.
-Additional requirements to cooperate with the Office of Child Support Services are detailed below.
+The Department utilizes the State Verification and Exchange System (SVES) to validate Social SecurityNumbers (SSNs) and verifyan applicant/recipient's citizenship.